 - a.
-The decision maker is determined by the status of the responding party. - For reports against traditional students or student groups, the decision maker is typically the Vice President for Student Life or designee. - c.
-For reports against Graduate and Professional Studies (GPS) students or student groups, the decision maker is typically the Vice President and Dean for the School of Graduate and Professional Studies (GPS) or designee. - d.
-For reports against staff the decision maker is typically the Director of Human Resources or designee. - e.
-For reports against faculty, the decision maker is typically the Vice President for Academic Affairs or designee. - f.
-For reports against third party vendors or guests, the decision maker is typically the Vice President for Finance/CFO or designee. - g.
+The decision maker is determined by the status of the responding party. - b.
+For reports against students or student groups, the decision maker is typically the Vice President for Student Life or designee. - c.
+For reports against staff the decision maker is typically the Director of Human Resources or designee. - d.
+For reports against faculty, the decision maker is typically the Vice President for Academic Affairs or designee. - e.
+For reports against third party vendors or guests, the decision maker is typically the [CFO] or designees. - f.
 When the typical decision maker is unable to serve, the Title IX Coordinator will select a trained individual to be the decision maker and notify the parties.
-The parties have one business day after receiving written notice to respond if they believe the decision maker is biased or
+The parties have one business day after receiving written notice to respond if they believe the decision maker is biased or there is a conflict of interest.
+Moreover, if the decision maker believes that they cannot make an objective determination, they must recuse themselves. - g.
+The decision maker must be neutral and impartial.

-- there is a conflict of interest.
-Moreover, if the decision maker believes that they cannot make an objective determination, they must recuse themselves. - h.
-The decision maker must be neutral and impartial. - i.
+h.
 The University will seek to complete the imposition of sanction within ten business days of the notice of referral to the decision maker, but this time frame may be extended for good cause with notice to both parties.